 Release Notes Template for No-Code Tools

 Release notes templates for no-code and low-code tools.
-Written for non-technical audiences, automation builders, and citizen developers who need clear update communication.
+Written for non-technical builders and citizen developers who need clear updates.

 Table of Contents